 With Dropbox, you can easily free up hard drive space by moving files and folders off your computer and into the cloud.
-With Dropbox Smart Sync, you can still see and access those files and folders right from your desktop file explorer.
-Simply click the file or folder, and it will download to your hard drive—but only when you need it.
+With Dropbox Smart Sync, you can still see and access those files, folders, and Dropbox Spaces right from the desktop app or the Dropbox folder in Finder (Mac) or Explorer (Windows).
+Simply click the item when you need it and it will download to your hard drive—but only when you need it.

 As an admin, you can choose whether new files automatically download to your team’s computers, or if they start as online-only.
 With Smart Sync, you can spend less time managing your team’s storage space and more time doing work that matters.